 It can be good to tackle the cleaning in stages.
 If you only have 5 minutes, just do a little bit.
 When I put the kettle on for a cup of tea, I put the dishes away whilst I wait for the kettle to boil.

-Don’t wait for the perfect time to fit the whole job in.
-Eg: cleaning the kitchen from head to toe.
+Don’t wait for the perfect time to clean the kitchen from head to toe.
 It barely ever happens that we’re blessed with the perfect amount of time to complete something.
 Take the small opportunities as you get them.
 It makes a difference.

-I hope you enjoyed the few quick tips to get you on your way to having a less chaotic kitchen.
+I hope you enjoyed the few quick tips to avoid kitchen chaos.
 It takes a little effort to get a routine happening with some of these, but it really makes a difference to the flow of your home.